Kurds protest in north Iraq as discontent grows with government

 A record 620,478 bpd were exported independently from the region in September, but many Kurds question how revenues are spent: “Oil money should be for the people, not for the mafias,” read a banner carried by protesters.

-“They (officials) talked about the economic independence of Kurdistan, but now we realise we were better off before,” said teacher Nawshirwan Hama Gharib, who joined the protests in Sulaimaniyah.
+“They (officials) talked about the economic independence of Kurdistan, but now we realize we were better off before,” said teacher Nawshirwan Hama Gharib, who joined the protests in Sulaimaniyah.

 Poor services and political deadlock have also triggered an exodus of Kurds to Europe.
 Rival factions have yet to agree on the terms of an extension of President Massoud Barzani’s mandate, which expired on Aug.
 20.